PixelsCamp/talks/going-big-with-pandas_alexandre-carvalho.md

 - numpy
 - pandas

 Please take some time to setup your environment prior to this workshop,... take a look at ajscarvalho/pandas_workshop on github
+Also, please ensure that you have hard disk space, because we could end up generating some big files.

 ---------------